OUR TEAM

 Director - Chair

-Livia Hool completed her PhD as a Gaston Bauer Cardiovascular Fellow in the Cellular Electrophysiology Laboratory at the Royal North Shore Hospital, Sydney in 1995.
-She was then awarded an American Heart Association Postdoctoral Fellowship to work in the Department of Physiology and Biophysics, Case Western Reserve University, Cleveland.
+Professor Livia Hool is the Wesfarmers, UWA-VCCRI Chair in Cardiovascular Research and Director of the Ben Beale Laboratory in Cardiovascular Research at The University of Western Australia.
+Following completion of her PhD as a Gaston Bauer Cardiovascular Fellow in the Cellular Electrophysiology Laboratory at the Royal North Shore Hospital, Sydney, she was awarded an American Heart Association Postdoctoral Fellowship to pursue further electrophysiology research in the Department of Physiology and Biophysics, Case Western Reserve University, Cleveland.
 Subsequently, with an NHMRC Peter Doherty Fellowship she returned to Australia and relocated to The University of Western Australia.
-She is Head of the Cardiovascular Electrophysiology Laboratory in the School of Human Sciences and has received continuous competitive funding from national and international granting bodies including the American Heart Association, Australian Research Council and National Health and Medical Research Council of Australia (NHMRC) since obtaining her PhD.
-Her research focuses on the role of calcium in the excitability of the heart and in the regulation of mitochondrial energetics, with an emphasis on designing therapy to prevent the development of cardiomyopathy and heart failure.
+She has received continuous competitive funding from national and international granting bodies including the American Heart Association, Australian Research Council and National Health and Medical Research Council of Australia (NHMRC) since obtaining her PhD.
+Her research focuses on the role of calcium in the excitability of the heart and in the regulation of mitochondrial energetics in inherited heart disease, with an emphasis on designing therapy to prevent the development of cardiomyopathy and heart failure.

-Professor Hool is an elected member of the World Council of International Society for Heart Research (ISHR) and President of ISHR Australasian Section (2013-16; 2016-19).
+Professor Hool is currently President of the Australian Physiological Society, Treasurer and executive member of the World Council of International Society for Heart Research (ISHR) and Past President of ISHR Australasian Section (2013-16; 2016-19).
 She is a Fellow of the American Heart Association, a Fellow of the Cardiac Society of Australia and New Zealand and a Fellow of the International Society for Heart Research.
 She develops cardiovascular health policy internationally (ISHR World Council) and nationally with Cardiac Society of Australia and New Zealand as a member of Scientific Committee.
 She is a member of the Heart Foundation Research Committee.
 She has held numerous positions on university committees, society councils including World Congress scientific programming committees, grant review panels for WA Department of Health, ARC, Heart Foundation of Australia, NHMRC and Canadian Institutes for Health Research.
 She serves on the Editorial Boards of Journal of Physiology (London), Current Opinion in Physiology and Heart, Lung Circulation.

 Director